LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab03/Lab3Instructions_8wk.md

 - Use FileZilla to upload the folders containing your web sites to citstudent.
   - Create a lab3 folder with two sub-folders, one for part 1 and one for part 2.
 Name them to reflect the content of your web page and web site.
-- Record the URL (web addresses) of your two home pages so that you can enter them on Moodle.
+- Record the URLs (web addresses) of your two home pages so that you can enter them on Moodle.

 #### Tips

 - Remember that *public_html* is <u>not</u> part of the URL.
 - Don't put spaces or punctuation in the directory or file names.
 - The casing (upper vs. lower case) of directory and file names must match the `src`and `href` attributes in your web pages.
-- Do not zip the files.
+- Do not zip the files that you upload to citstudent.

 ### Submitting your web sites to Moodle